Axway/docker-cft/helm/transfer-cft/README.md

 $ helm delete transfer-cft
 ```

-The command removes all the Kubernetes components associated with the chart and deletes the release.
+The command removes all the Kubernetes or Red Hat OpenShift components associated with the chart and deletes the release.

 ## Configuration